OrkunAvci/Presenter/README.md

 #### handle_img(link) and handle_vid(link)

 Alternates the classes of tags between “Hidden” and “Displayed”.
 Sets up the src property of tag to the link but does not clean up the src of other.
 Classes are defined in default **site.css**.

+---

+## Final Thoughts

+I didn’t have any ASP .NET or ASP .NET Core experience before starting this project.
+I had some C# knowledge but it was in game development  far from web development.
+So this was an absolute beginner project for me.
+I learned a lot from it.
+And hopefully, you will too.